-- (1) The subject specimen tree plays an important role in the specimen tree canopy, public welfare or ecology of the city's urban forest. - (2) The subject specimen tree is a part of an important heritage to the community. - (3) The subject specimen tree is a part of an established streetscape and that its removal will diminish the established tree-lined character if not replaced with an appropriate species of similar quality. - (4) A modification to the specimen tree consistent with International Society of Arboriculture (ISA) Best Management Practices is feasible and will not cause future damage to the public and structures in the area. - (5) For historic landmarks or properties located in a historic district, the removal of the specimen tree will negatively affect the historic character established for the property or district.
+- (a) The subject specimen tree plays an important role in the specimen tree canopy, public welfare or ecology of the city's urban forest. - (b) The subject specimen tree is a part of an important heritage to the community. - (c) The subject specimen tree is a part of an established streetscape and that its removal will diminish the established tree-lined character if not replaced with an appropriate species of similar quality. - (d) A modification to the specimen tree consistent with International Society of Arboriculture (ISA) Best Management Practices is feasible and will not cause future damage to the public and structures in the area.

-In addition, the tree preservation agency will also consider and weigh the criteria outlined in section 82-35 against the subsections above in deciding whether to approve or deny a permit for tree removal or relocation.
+In addition, the tree preservation agency will also consider and weigh the criteria outlined in Sec.
+82-36 against the subsections above in deciding whether to approve or deny a permit for tree removal or relocation.
 Mitigation may also be ordered in appropriate circumstances.